mariusz-schimke/GiGraph/README.md

 graph.Edges.Add("Foo", "Bar").ToParallelSplines(Color.RoyalBlue, Color.Turquoise);
 ```

 Note that in the case of multicolor segments, at least one color has to have a weight specified.
 The weight is interpreted as a length proportion of that segment in relation to other segments.
-The other colors may be provided without a weight, in which case the lengths of their segments will be calculated proportionally within the remaining length.
+Other colors may be provided without weights, in which case the lengths of their segments are distributed proportionally within the remaining part of an edge.

 ```dot
 digraph